Overview of DeepIntent

 We share your information that we collect in the following cases:

-- Technical and development support for purposes of maintenance and improvement of the Site;
+- Site Maintenance.
+Technical and development support for purposes of maintenance and improvement of the Site.

-- Functionality and performance support for purposes of providing access to the Site and features on the Site;
+- Site Functionality.
+Functionality and performance support for purposes of providing access to the Site and features on the Site.

-- External and internal communications support for purposes of providing our clients with support, responding to your inquiries and discussing any technical, security or other issues internally; and
+- Support.
+External and internal communications support for purposes of providing our clients with support, responding to your inquiries and discussing any technical, security or other issues internally.

-- Third-party services that provide us with infrastructure for the purpose of providing us with software, networking, storage, and other related technology required to run our Site.
+- Third Parties.
+Services that provide us with infrastructure for the purpose of providing us with software, networking, storage, and other related technology required to run our Site.

 - Analytics.
 Like many websites and services, we use Google Analytics, an industry standard third-party cloud-based analytics service.
 Google Analytics helps us to understand usage and performance of our Site.
 This information is anonymized so that it is not tied to your IP address.